nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 * **3**: ERROR: An operation fails, but other services and operations continue, plus fatal errors.
 * **4**: FATAL: The server stops.

-By default the log level is set to **2** (WARN)..
+By default the log level is set to **2** (WARN).
 Use **DEBUG** when you have a problem to diagnose, and then reset your log level to a less-verbose level as **DEBUG** outputs a lot of information, and can affect your server performance.

 Logging level parameters are set in the :file:`config/config.php`, or on the Admin page of your ownCloud Web GUI.